I'm Honey!

 How to Encourage This Simple (Yet Meaningful) Habit

-Here is a sample of one of the notes I enclosed with my little gift.
+Here is a sample of one of the notes I enclosed with my little gift:

 Dear Grand of mine,

 What’s Your Favorite Way to Express Thanks?
+Please share with the community in the comments below.
+I love hearing from you!

 + show Comments